parallaxsecond/parsec-book/src/parsec_client/operations/README.md

 ## Introduction

 This document provides links to full descriptions for all of the operations in the API.
+The operations are defined in a format-neutral language where types can easily and implicitely be translated to the specific operation implementation language used.

 ## Status Note